Zilliqa/dev-portal-old/docs/staking-getting-started.md

 $ ./launch.sh
 ```

-> **Note:** A seed node needs a key pair to communicate with other nodes in the network. launch.sh will automatically generate and use a key pair stored in the file mykey.txt in the same folde
+> **Note:** A seed node needs a key pair to communicate with other nodes in the network. launch.sh will automatically generate and use a key pair stored in the file mykey.txt in the same folder

 >  **⚠️** We highly recommend to use another keypair for depositing stake, withdrawing stake and withdrawing reward.